Monicamehta12/ProjectManagementSystem/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-Our project is Project Management System.
+The project is Project Management System.
 The main users are - Mentors/Managers and Employees

-Author: Tirth Shah
 User Authentication: Manager and Employees can register with role as "manager" and "employee" inorder to provide role based access for different pages.
 Like in our project the manager can create, view and delete his/her project whereas the employee can only view the project assigned to him/her.

 Registration: